Dyalog/APLCourse/docs/cells-and-axes.md

 For more details on the APL array model in Dyalog and other array languages, see [the APL Wiki article on the array model](https://aplwiki.com/wiki/Array_model).

-Now that you know how to describe the structure of an array in terms of its sub-arrays, let us look at how to apply functions to sub-arrays.
+Now that we have the words to describe the structure of an array in terms of its sub-arrays, let us look at how to apply functions to those sub-arrays.

 ## The rank operator
 A lot of the time you might want to take a subset of the data and do stuff to it.
 Sometimes you want to think of the data as a collection of similar parts and apply the same processing to each part.
 In fact, this idea is built in to the "array-at-a-time" nature of some primitive functions and operators, but the rank operator lets us do this for all functions.

-Let us take a 3D array representing the cost of 3 products over 2 weeks bought on all 7 days of each week.
+Let us take a 3D array representing the cost of 3 products each day over 2 weeks.

 ```APL
 cost ← ?3 2 7⍴9
 ```

-Sum between the *layers* (rank 2, matrices) of this array to get the total cost over all 3 products each day of each week:
+The total cost over all 3 products each day of each week is the *sum* between the *layers* (rank 2, matrices):

 ```APL
       +⌿cost